 External hard drives are small, nondescript boxes with extra storage that connect to your computer via one or more USB cables.
 While they may not look like much, they can be essential tools for keeping your files backed up, and they’re ideal for transporting files that are too large to transfer over the internet.

 Most external hard drives look the same, but there are some big differences when it comes to capacity, stability, and speed, so it pays to know what to look for ahead of time.
-That’s where we come in.
-Read on for everything you need to know to find your ideal external hard drive, and then check out a few of our favorites before you buy.

 If you’re unsure which external hard drive to buy, answering these questions can help narrow your search considerably: